Nirbhaya Fund: Use of funds

 In November 2013, the Ministry of Urban Development asked states to propose and implement new plans that can be financed through the Nirbhaya Fund.
 The ministry has also notified States and Union Territories who would not get their quotas of new buses under the Jawaharlal Nehru National Urban Renewal Mission if they fail to put in place steps to make public transport system safe for women.

 The fund was used to create "One Step Centres" or "Sakhi" across the country where women who were victim's of violence could find support.
 The One Stop Centres were initially set up with one proposed for every Indian state after a recommendation in 2013.
 The One Stop Centre in Raipur and the one in Lucknow (both funded by Nirbhaya) gained Nari Shakti Puraskar awards on International Women's Day in 2018 and 2019 respectively for their work in empowering women.

+Criticism

+The government was criticized for not using the fund effectively, with long delays and inadequate implementation of projects.

+The One Stop Center scheme, initially under the ‘Mission for Protection and Empowerment for Women’, was subsumed with other schemes, under a new programme, ‘Sambal’ of ‘Mission Shakti’.
+Of the total allocated amount of Rs 587 crore for Sambal in 2021–22, Rs 183 crore, or roughly around 31%, has been used in that particular year.
+As a result, the allocation for the scheme was reduced to Rs 562 crore in subsequent years.